Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/New-AzureRmStorageAccount.md

 This command creates a Storage account that enabled Storage Service encryption on Blob and File Services.
 It also generates and assigns an identity that can be used to manage account keys through Azure KeyVault.

-### Example 4: Create a Storage Account with NetworkRuleSet from JSON
+### Example 4: Create a Storage account with NetworkRuleSet from JSON
 ```
 PS C:\>New-AzureRmStorageAccount -ResourceGroupName "MyResourceGroup" -AccountName "MyStorageAccount" -Location "US West" -Type "Standard_LRS" -NetworkRuleSet (@{bypass="Logging,Metrics";
     ipRules=(@{IPAddressOrRange="20.11.0.0/16";Action="allow"},